-L. If the employee or designee of the community services board who is conducting the evaluation pursuant to this section recommends that the person should not be subject to a temporary detention order, such employee or designee shall (i) inform the petitioner, the person who initiated emergency custody if such person is present, and an onsite treating physician of his recommendation; (ii) promptly inform such person who initiated emergency custody that the community services board will facilitate communication between the person and the magistrate if the person disagrees with recommendations of the employee or designee of the community services board who conducted the evaluation and the person who initiated emergency custody so requests; and (iii) upon prompt request made by the person who initiated emergency custody, arrange for such person who initiated emergency custody to communicate with the magistrate as soon as is practicable and prior to the expiration of the period of emergency custody; and (iv) make a recommendation to the magistrate as to whether referral of the person to a community-based outpatient stabilization program for voluntary treatment is appropriate.
-The magistrate shall consider any information provided by the person who initiated emergency custody and any recommendations of the treating or examining physician and the employee or designee of the community services board who conducted the evaluation and consider such information and recommendations in accordance with subsection B in making his determination to issue a temporary detention order.
-The person who is the subject of emergency custody shall remain in the custody of law enforcement or a designee of law enforcement and shall not be released from emergency custody until communication with the magistrate pursuant to this subsection has concluded and the magistrate has made a determination regarding issuance of a temporary detention order.
+L. If the employee or designee of the community services board who is conducting the evaluation 634 635 pursuant to this section recommends that the person should not be subject to a temporary detention order, 636 such employee or designee shall (i) inform the petitioner, the person who initiated emergency custody if such person is present, and an onsite treating physician of his recommendation; (ii) promptly inform such person 637 who initiated emergency custody that the community services board will facilitate communication between 638 639 the person and the magistrate if the person disagrees with recommendations of the employee or designee of 640 the community services board who conducted the evaluation and the person who initiated emergency custody 641 so requests; and (iii) upon prompt request made by the person who initiated emergency custody, arrange for such person who initiated emergency custody to communicate with the magistrate as soon as is practicable 642 643 and prior to the expiration of the period of emergency custody; and (iv) provide a referral to the person to a community-based outpatient stabilization program for voluntary treatment if appropriate.
+The magistrate 644 shall consider any information provided by the person who initiated emergency custody and any 645 recommendations of the treating or examining physician and the employee or designee of the community 646 647 services board who conducted the evaluation and consider such information and recommendations in accordance with subsection B in making his determination to issue a temporary detention order.
+The person 648 649 who is the subject of emergency custody shall remain in the custody of law enforcement or a designee of law enforcement and shall not be released from emergency custody until communication with the magistrate 650 pursuant to this subsection has concluded and the magistrate has made a determination regarding issuance of 651 652 a temporary detention order.